tektoncd/hub/README.md

 share and contribute tasks and pipelines for Tekton.
 This repository contains the source code of this service.

+> Currently, Hub is launched as a preview [hub-preview.tekton.dev](https://hub-preview.tekton.dev) :mega:

+You can find the source code [here](https://github.com/tektoncd/experimental/tree/master/hub).

+The project is being moved from [experimental](https://github.com/tektoncd/experimental/tree/master/hub) to [hub](https://github.com/tektoncd/hub).
+Stay tuned for further updates :bow:

+Please file all issues on [hub](https://github.com/tektoncd/hub/issues/new/choose).

 ## Key features

+* Tekton Hub provides the following features:

-* Display Task and Pipelines in a curated way
+1. Display of resources in a curated way:

+     User gets detailed information such as description, YAML, tags and rating of resources.

+  2. Filter by  categories :

+     This allows user to filter resources based on categories which will help user to get multiple resources.

-* Filter tasks on basis of tags
+  3. Search resources on the basis of `name` or `displayName`

+  4. Rating

+     - User can rate a resource based on the experience
+     - This can even help the other user as by knowing the rating they can directly compare and use the resource

-* Search a task on basis of name
+  5. Sort resources on the basis of name or rating.

-* Sort tasks on name, rating and downloads
-* Rate a task
-* Upload a task
+  6. Install resources on cluster :
+     - The Tekton Hub provides cluster installation commands for tasks or pipelines.

 ## Contributing and Support